 She was recommended as a replacement chief engineer by Chakotay.
 However, Kathryn Janeway opposed this decision.
 After Voyager became trapped in a quantum singularity, Torres proved her skills to Janeway and earned her respect.
 Janeway then made her chief engineer over Carey.

-My pick – Between 2, Geordi is better simply because he is more prominent when it comes to new innovations to the warp propulsion system and key starship systems.
-And without a “Klingon DNA”, he is often more adapting to handle critical situation without losing control or temper.
+My pick – Between 2 Star Trek series, Geordi is better simply because he is more prominent when it comes to new innovations to the warp propulsion system and key starship systems.
+And without a “Klingon DNA”, he is often more adapting to handle a critical situation without losing control or temper.